AbhimanyuChhoker/ASRS/README.md

    - Implement server-side rendering for improved initial load times.
    - Optimize React components and implement code splitting.
    - Set up caching strategies for frequently accessed data.

-This transformation will leverage the strengths of the MERN stack to create a modern, scalable, and efficient web application.
-Users will be able to access their spaced repetition system from any device with an internet connection, benefiting from real-time updates and a responsive interface.